fabeider/spa-FCamara/README.md

 # spa-FCamara
-This is a SPA, made using Angular2, with a login screen (using JWT) and a simple list of products, once the user is authorized.
+This is a SPA, made using Angular2, with a login screen (using JWT) and a simple list of products, once the user is authorized.<br>
 The token expires in 1 minute and the user is redirect to the login page.

+# Pre reqs
+  - npm installed
+  - NodeJS installed

 #To install
   npm install